College Admission and Research

 More Data in the Common Data Set

-• Average financial aid award
+• Average financial aid award (section H)

-• Break down of loans versus grants in average financial aid package
+• Breakdown of loans versus grants in average financial aid package

 • Percentage of financial need met for typical student